 The combined master's degree and residency in Health-System Pharmacy Administration and Leadership at UW Health is designed to provide the resident with a solid background in academics and the administration of exemplary pharmacy services across an integrated health system.

-The primary objective of the program is to develop health system pharmacy administrators who are trained and prepared to immediately assume manager and assistant director level administrative leadership positions within a large health system (e.g., oversight of pharmacy operations, clinical programs, medication safety, new business development, supply chain), and one day Director of Pharmacy or Chief Pharmacy Officer in a leading health care organization.
+The primary objective of the program is to develop health-system pharmacy administrators who are trained and prepared to immediately assume manager or higher administrative positions within a large health system.
+The program allows residents to build the foundation necessary to become a Director of Pharmacy or Chief Pharmacy Officer in a leading health care organization.

 Resident's activities are varied in scope, depending on each individual's background and areas of interest.

-Requirements: acceptance by the University of Wisconsin Graduate School, a 3.0-4.0 GPA or equivalent, and eligibility for Wisconsin licensure.
+Requirements: Acceptance by the University of Wisconsin - Madison Graduate School, a 3.0-4.0 GPA or equivalent, and eligibility for Wisconsin licensure.

 Positions: 4 openings

 Application Deadline: Thursday December 3, 2020 11:59 pm CST

 Applications will not be accepted after this deadline.